 It has a padded vinyl seat that is fairly thin compared to many other thrones, but it’s thick enough to remain comfortable when playing for extended periods.
 The seat size is standard, meaning most drummers will fit on it comfortably.

 The adjustment design is quite simple.
 You get a direct adjustment using a sliding tube and memory lock to keep it in place.
 Unfortunately, there’s a slight bit of wobble between the seat and the area where it locks too.
 You may feel that when you’re playing, making the throne feel less sturdy.

-- Excellent choice for beginner drummers
+- Excellent choice for beginner and intermediate drummers who want something reliable that won’t break the bank

 The Gibraltar 9608SFT has an extra-thick cushion, giving it an incredibly comfortable feeling whilst you play.

 With a 5” height, it has the thickest seat compared to all the other Gibraltar drum stools, making it an ideal option for drummers looking for an extended bit of thickness from their throne.
 It’s also a great option for drummers who prefer round thrones over motorcycle-style ones.

 The top of the seat is made with plush Cordura, giving it a luxurious feel.
 The stitched vinyl edging beneath it further adds to the high-quality aesthetic.
 Everything about this throne just looks top-quality.